 It might look overwhelming when you fire up VSCode for the first time.
-Let me walk you through the GUI step by step so you get the most from this powerful IDE.
+Let me walk you through the GUI so you get the most from this powerful IDE.

 The primary workspace in VSCode is divided into five main sections, as noted by the numbers: